twolfe2/ezabsentee/src/components/confirmation/README.md

 ```

 ###### SignaturePad
-`SignaturePad` is NPM package that provides a HTML5 canvas for signature drawing *Currently Broken*. `SignaturePadUI` are the UI controls for clearing, closing, and submitting the electronic signature to the Redux store.
+`SignaturePad` is NPM package that provides a HTML5 canvas for signature drawing (*CURRENTLY BROKEN*). `SignaturePadUI` are the UI controls for clearing, closing, and submitting the electronic signature to the Redux store.

 ```javascript
 <div className={signatureTrigger}>
   <SignaturePad className="signature-pad" ref={(c) => { this.signaturePad = c; }} />